AhmedHanno/AhmedHanno/README.md

 - 👋 Hi, I’m @AhmedHanno
 - 👀 I’m interested in web development and programming
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking for a part-time job in programming or webdevelopment
+- 💞️ I’m looking for a part-time job in programming or web development
 - 📫 How to reach me: yousry12695@gmail.com

 <!---